Piscataway High School: Superchief Marching Band

 During the 1990s the Superchiefs have focused on the CMBC (USSBA) circuit that features some of the finest bands in the Eastern United States.
 The band has won live consecutive Group V Open Championships, from 1990 through 1994. and again in 1996.
 In addition, the band has placed in five Bands of America Eastern Regional Finals Championships in 1996.
 1997, 1998, 2002, and 2003 and won the Yamaha Corporation's Yamaha Cup Preview of Champions in 2001 & 2002.
 In 2002, the Superchiefs also look first place in the USSBA New Jersey state championships.
 This was the first-ever 'State Champions' title awarded to the band.

 Another first in the history of the Superchiefs, the band was invited to perform in the 2002 Macy's Thanksgiving Day Parade, which aired on NBC on November 28, 2002.
 Since then, the band has continued its successes and its quest for excellence which has been upheld by "excellent" ratings at the New Jersey State Band Festivals, 3rd-place finish at the USSBA Championships in 2004, and special recognition award by the New Jersey State Board of Education.
 Additionally, the township was declared one of the "Best 100 Communities for Music Education in America 2005" by the American Music Conference.
 In 2007, the Superchiefs went to Orlando, Florida to participate in the Walt Disney World parade.

-Today the Piscataway Superchief Marching Band is an NJMBDA Group AA Open band co-directed by Ken Zampella and Superchief alumnus Christian Lopez.
-The band has about 60-70 members.